puleeno/medoid/README.md

 Medoud
 =

-A WordPress Media replacement to cloud services: AWS S3, Imgur, Cloudinary, Google Cloud Storage and more
+The replacement for WordPress Media to cloud services: AWS S3, Imgur, Cloudinary, Google Cloud Storage and more

 # Main Features
 - [ ] Replace WordPress media and use thirdparty cloud platform